-A major innovation in this recipe is the optional vegetable topping.
-It requires another piece of cookware, but it is a very quick, light braise, and it’s done.
+A major innovation I added to this recipe is the optional vegetable topping.
+It requires another piece of cookware, but it is a very quick to cook up.

-The vegetable topping is worth including because of the texture it adds to the meal.
-Of course, there is also the advantage of additional vitamins, minerals, and fiber.
+The vegetable topping is worth having because of the texture it adds to the meal.
+Of course, there is also the advantage of adding healthy vegetables filled with vitamins, minerals, and fiber.

 Most recipes for khichdi that include vegetables involve cooking the vegetables together with the rice and beans.
-This means the vegetables become homogenous in the dish, and everything is soft.
+This means the vegetables become homogenous in the dish, with everything being very soft.

-Indians love their food in a homogenous state, but Westerners tend to prefer their food separately, and I am one of the latter.
-This is why I love my khichdi with the vegetable on top.
+Indians love their food in a homogenous state, but Westerners tend to prefer their food separately, and I am a Westerner.
+This is why I love my khichdi with the vegetables on top.

-The topping adds tremendous flavor from the vegetables themselves, and the extra spices.
+The topping adds tremendous flavor from the vegetables, and the extra spices.

-I have given it a light spicing of turmeric, red chili powder, and black pepper so it isn’t bland.
-The cauliflower and green pepper go really well with everything else in the dish.
+I have given it a light spicing of turmeric and black pepper, so the taste isn’t bland.
+Cauliflower and green peppers go really well with everything else in this dish.

-By the way, cauliflower and peas are the most common vegetables added to khichdi.
+By the way, you might be interested to know that cauliflower and peas are the most common vegetables added to khichdi.

 I really hope you give this khichdi recipe a try.
 I would be so pleased for you experience the joys of khichdi.
-You just might find yourself craving it weekly, and thankful to have the recipe in your repertoire.
+You just might find yourself craving it weekly.
+I think you'll be thankful to have this recipe in your repertoire.

-Then, in the future, if India ever decides to put its national dish nominees to a vote, you’ll be able to have your say on khichdi!
+In the future, if India ever decides to put its national dish nominees to a vote, you’ll be able to cast your vote for khichdi!

-Recipe for Khichdi with Cauliflower and Green Pepper
+Recipe for Khichdi w/ Cauliflower & Green Pepper

 For the khichdi